UCAS: UTT – postgraduate teacher training

+The scheme closed at the end of the 2021 entry cycle, with applications now being run through gov.uk in England, and through the UCAS undergraduate application scheme for courses in Scotland and Wales.

 UCAS Postgraduate – postgraduate admissions scheme

 UCAS Postgraduate (also known as UK PASS) is UCAS' postgraduate admissions service.
-It was introduced with the objective to offer students access to over 20,000 courses at 18 participating universities and colleges in England, Scotland and Wales – both taught and research courses leading to a variety of qualifications – including MA, MSc, MBA, and LLM.
+It was introduced with the objective to offer students access to over 20,000 courses at 18 participating universities and colleges in England, Scotland and Wales – both taught and research courses leading to a variety of qualifications – including MA, MSc, MBA and LLM.

 Other schemes

 UCAS Progress – post-16 education and training admissions scheme

 UCAS has launched UCAS Progress, a service enabling GCSE students to search and apply for post-16 work and education-based training courses – including academic and vocational courses (such as A levels and BTECs), as well as Apprenticeship and Traineeship programmes.

 The scheme is free for students to use and is implemented as a national service – listing post-16 opportunities from all across the UK.

-UCAS Progress also helps schools, colleges, and local authorities address recruitment issues and statutory obligations resulting from raising the age of participation in secondary education; an initiative that legally obliges students to remain in full-time education or work-based training until the end of the academic year that they turn 17.
+UCAS Progress also helps schools, colleges and local authorities address recruitment issues and statutory obligations resulting from raising the age of participation in secondary education; an initiative that legally obliges students to remain in full-time education or work-based training until the end of the academic year that they turn 17.
 However, this is about to change after government reforms; when students will be required to remain in education or training until their 18th birthday.

 UCAS Media

 UCAS Media is a commercial enterprise that raises money by offering commercial organisations and education providers a channel to communicate with prospective students: in effect, it sells targeted advertising space.
 UCAS is a non-governmental and not-for-profit company.
 UCAS undergraduate admissions handled almost three million applications from 700,000 UK, EU and international students.

 UCAS Media does not disclose information about applicants to its advertising clients.
 However, it does send advertisements to applicants on behalf of its clients and can target specific groups such as 'early adopters' or those located in a specific location.

 All UCAS Media profits are fed back into the UCAS charity, much of which is gift aided.
 This reduces the fees paid by universities and by applicants for access to the UCAS service.

-UCAS Media has proven controversial among data privacy campaigners.
-In 2014 deputy director of Big Brother Watch, Emma Carr was quoted as saying:

 In 2019, Martin Lewis, the consumer finance expert, accused UCAS of abusing its position after it allowed a private debt company to promote high interest commercial loans to school leavers.
 UCAS had sent an email promoting loans by Future Finance, with interest rates of up to 23.7%, well above the current maximum of 5.4% on student loans and worse than most high street credit cards.
-In response, UCAS said: “UCAS is an independent charity ...
-This helps us to keep the costs for students applying to university as low as possible.”
+In response, UCAS said: "UCAS is an independent charity ...
+This helps us to keep the costs for students applying to university as low as possible."